What is the Difference between a Manual and an Automatic Bioethanol Fireplace?

 3. Fuel economy

-Automatic burners often have a better bioethanol fuel economy, since the bioethanol is only pumped into the burner, when it is needed.
-This means that no bioethanol will be wasted when the fireplace is being switched on and off.
+Automatic burners often have a better bioethanol fuel economy, since the fuel is only pumped into the burner, when it is needed.
+This means that no bio ethanol fuel will be wasted when the fireplace is being switched on and off.
 Furthermore, it will also not evaporate by itself if unburnt bioethanol is left in the fireplace.

 Disadvantages of an Automatic Burner